cloudevents/spec/spec.md

 - Data

-  Domain specific [data](#data) SHOULD be encrypted to restrict visibility to trusted parties.
+  Domain specific [event data](#event-data) SHOULD be encrypted to restrict visibility to trusted parties.
 The mechanism employed for such encryption is an agreement between producers and consumers and thus outside the scope of this specification.

 - Transport Bindings